OleHolmNielsen/SC24/README.md

 * Lenovo (Ole coordinates with Karl & Anil)

-* Cornelis Networks (Ole coordinates with Stijn Derache)
+* Cornelis Networks (Palle Gram coordinates with Stijn Derache)

 * AMD (Rob de Bruin) Coordinate this with Thue from Dell?